Charities by Category: Social Services

 Middx, HA7 4HB

 We have a workforce of over 2,000, made up of 1,250 staff and hundreds of dedicated volunteers.
 Norwood operates in London and the South East.
-Our vital services cost than £35 million a year to run.
+Our vital services cost £35 million a year to run.
 We are ambitious for the people who use our services and we strive to ensure that everyone can live the life they choose, irrespective of ability.

 Patron Her Majesty The Queen.

 UK Toremet is a UK registered charity that encourages and simplifies donations to UK, Israeli and overseas charities.
 We help donors to support the causes that THEY believe in, according to UK charity law guidelines.
 We work to raise awareness of the smaller charities operating in Israel, while simultaneously promoting a culture of philanthropy among Israel’s population.
 UK Toremet’s secure online donation system enables rapid and cost-effective donation to qualifying local and overseas charities, including charities listed in the Jewish Charity Guide – if you make your donation through the Jewish Charity Guide website, using the Donate button where featured, UKT will take care of the rest – and IsraelGives.org.

 Our 5% fee is waived for donations that qualify for UK Gift Aid.
 The Jewish Charity Guide receives no commission on donations made through its website.